na-na-hi/renget/archive/d6w5h.md

 Pokémon's Ability | Description
 ---- | ----
-Wonder Skin | The Opponent's Accuracy with Status Moves is decreased to ≥11 against the user.
+Wonder Skin | The Opponent's Accuracy with Status Moves is decreased to at least ≥11 against the user.

 ->Rookie Rank<-
 ->*0/400 points to Normal Rank*<-